 Researchers and infertility specialists still have a lot of questions about marijuana and male fertility.

-But there are many questions surrounding how marijuana use affects your fertility, particularly in men.
+There are still many questions surrounding how marijuana use affects your fertility, particularly in men.

 The American Society for Reproductive Medicine notes that there have been just a few clinical studies conducted on the use of marijuana and fertility.
 And the results seem to be all over the place.